hvdwolf/XFytTweaker/README.md

 This Xposed module would not have been possible without the excellent Xposed framework and tools by [rovo89](https://github.com/rovo89).
 Thanks a lot.<br>
 This Xposed module would not have been possible on Android 8 without the great [RemotePreferences](https://github.com/apsun/RemotePreferences) library from apsun.<br>

+This module is the successor of the [XSofiaTweaker](https://github.com/hvdwolf/XSofiaTweaker) module which completely focused on the Joying Intel Sofia 3GR unit on Android 6.0.1.

 This xposed module:
 * captures the hardware keys from the Joying unit and allows you to reprogram them.
 This must/can be configured from the Settings (sub)screen.
-* allows you to switch on/off the nokill.
+* allows you to switch on/off the nokill option (prevents killing of all apps when going into sleep).
 * allows you to unmute channel 4, which is used for Google voice feedback.
 * can act on the ACC_ON, ACC_OFF and Resume events.
 * has an option to prevent the Bluetooth app from staying full screen on top (thanks to @gtxaspec)
-* has an option to prevent the CANbus overlays popping up on heat/airco change or door(s) opening
+* has an option to prevent the CANbus overlays popping up on heat/airco change or door(s) opening (Android 6 only)
 * has an option to run system calls as root (Know what you do!)
-* has an option to display the CPU temperature in the status bar next to the time
+* has an option to display the CPU temperature in the status bar
-* has an option to disable the yellow MCU errors overlay (in case this happens to you) (thanks to @RoNeReR)
+* has an option to disable the yellow MCU errors overlay (in case this happens to you) (thanks to @RoNeReR) (Android 6 only)
 * supports a usb dac where volume control will be rerouted to stock android volume control (thanks to @RoNeReR)
-* eliminates feedback during the call if you have OK Google anywhere enabled (thanks to @gtxaspec) This must/can be configured from the Settings (sub)screen.
+* eliminates feedback during the call if you have OK Google anywhere enabled (thanks to @gtxaspec) This must/can be configured from the Settings (sub)screens.

 This module can replace the custom key mod mod from Gustden.